 What number am I on the waitlist?

 The waitlist is not pre-ranked.
 As mentioned above, only those students who ask to remain on the waitlist will be considered further.
 If we decide to make additional offers of admissions, we start the review process over and look for the strongest candidates.

 How does the waitlist work?

-This year we want to enroll a freshman class of 4,234.
-Because students apply to multiple colleges, we must offer admission to more than 4,234 students if we want to meet our enrollment goal.
+This year we want to enroll a freshman class of 4,464.
+Because students apply to multiple colleges, we must offer admission to more than 4,464 if we want to meet our enrollment goal.
 We hope to enroll at least 90% to 95% of our freshman class with our initial offers of admission.
 Because the students, and not JMU, have the final word in whether they enroll, we cannot know exactly how many deposits we will receive by the May 1 deadline.
 Once the deadline passes, we’ll know how many offers we can make from the waitlist.
-In June, we begin to contact students who have indicated their interest.
+We will then begin to contact students who have indicated their interest.
 The majority of our waitlist offers are made in June.
 However, cancellations can take place throughout the summer and we continue to go to our waitlist to fill these cancellations, often as late as August 1.

 Why am I on the waitlist?

 This year approximately 22,000 students applied for admission to James Madison University.
 Less than half of our applicants were either denied admission or offered waitlist status.
 We consider a variety of factors when making admissions decisions.
 Most students admitted to JMU have:

 - Taken the most difficult classes at their high school (usually APs or IBs)

 - Taken 4 to 5 major areas in all 4 years of high school (major areas include: English, Math, Science, History/Social Science, and Foreign Language Studies)